 Dr Meghan Tinsley joined the Department of Sociology at the University of Manchester in September 2018, after receiving her PhD from Boston University in May 2018.
 She also holds an MSc in Race, Ethnicity, and Postcolonial Studies from the London School of Economics (2010) and a BA in International Relations and French from Wellesley College (2007).
 During Easter Term 2019, she was a Visiting Fellow at the Centre for Research in the Arts, Social Sciences, and Humanities (CRASSH) at the University of Cambridge.
 Her research concerns the consolidation of nations through racialised state violence.
 Her work has been published in a number of international sociological and interdisciplinary journals, including Memory Studies, Current Sociology, Postcolonial Studies, and Studies in Ethnicity and Nationalism.

-Her current project, entitled 'We Will Re-Member Them': Muslims in the British and French World War I Centenary, examines how a century-old conflict widely perceived as a European civil war remains a catalyst for constructing collective identity in two post-imperial, multicultural nations.
+She is currently engaged in three research projects: the first, entitled Remembering the Forgotten: Muslims in the British and French First World War Centenary (under contract, Routledge), examines how a century-old conflict widely perceived as a European civil war remains a catalyst for constructing collective identity in two post-imperial, multicultural nations.
 She argues that the dominant narrative of Muslim colonial subjects at war writes the nation’s own idea of its contemporary self onto the past.
 In this narrative, empire is rewritten as multiculturalism, and colonial soldiers establish the conditions under which contemporary Muslims might belong to the nation.
-As a corollary to this project, she is examining imperial nostalgia and the prospects for its decolonisation.